I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exreleasespinlockexclusive.md

 <p>None.</p>

 ## -remarks
 <p>This routine must be called only for a spin lock that is owned by the caller.</p>

 <p>On entry to this routine, the caller must be running at IRQL = DISPATCH_LEVEL.
 Before exiting, <b>ExReleaseSpinLockExclusive</b> restores the IRQL to the value specified by the <i>OldIrql</i> parameter.</p>

-<p>The caller should hold the spin lock only briefly before releasing it.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff548114">Introduction to Spin Locks</a>.</p>

-<p>This routine must be called only for a spin lock that is owned by the caller.</p>

-<p>On entry to this routine, the caller must be running at IRQL = DISPATCH_LEVEL.
-Before exiting, <b>ExReleaseSpinLockExclusive</b> restores the IRQL to the value specified by the <i>OldIrql</i> parameter.</p>